-Well bacteria love to make their home on warm, sweaty feet.
-It then grows and grows into big bacteria colonies, where bacteria live on the foot’s dead skin and oils.
-This then produces acids, which as you can imagine, these don’t smell very nice.
+Bacteria love to make their home on warm, sweaty feet.
+The bacteria multiply into big colonies and live on the foot’s dead skin and oils.
+This then produces acids which, as you can imagine, don’t smell very nice.

-So, to help prevent our feet from smelling too much, make sure you wash your feet every day, including between your toes, but before putting your socks on, make sure they are totally dry, and always wear clean socks.
+So, to help prevent our feet from smelling too much, make sure you wash your feet every day, including between your toes and make sure they are totally dry.
+Also, you should always wear clean socks.

 - Quality Footwear